MileHacker Logo

 Museums & Galleries

-• Martha's Vineyard Museum (Vineyard Haven): Impressive lighthouse lenses, scrimshaw, historical artifacts.
+• Martha's Vineyard Museum (Vineyard Haven): Impressive lighthouse lenses, scrimshaw, artifacts from the past.
 Excellent for island history.

 • Vincent House Museum (Edgartown): Oldest known house on MV (circa 1672).
-A rare glimpse into early colonial life.
+AN uncommon glimpse at the beginning of colonial life.

 • Art Galleries: Numerous independent galleries in Edgartown, Oak Bluffs, and Vineyard Haven showcase local and regional artists.